ljaderman/SAMLog/README.md

 ## Installation

 ### Mobile App - XCode project
+SAMLog depends upon Firebase and SocketRocket.
+For SocketRocket, make sure it include the following podfile: pod 'SocketRocket'

+For Firebase, please see the latest installation instructions here: https://firebase.google.com/docs/ios/setup

-Simply copy the .m,.h files into your project.
+Then... simply copy the SAMLog .m,.h files into your project.

 ### Firebase server side
 After enbabling the realtime database, edit the realtime database rules allowing SAMLog to write to its expected endpoints, as follows: